 Rats can be a real problem for the poultry keeper.
-They are a fact of life that cannot be easily avoided and it is important to have a good strategy to maintain control of their numbers.
+They are a fact of life that cannot be easily avoided and it is important to have a good strategy in place for controlling rats around chickens and other poultry.

 It is not unusual for a pair of rats to be able to produce a thousand descendants over the course of a year.
 They will cause an incredible amount of damage to property, poultry, and feed, not to mention the disease carrying potential.
 Damage to electrical wiring is the number one cause of electrical fires on farms in the UK.